-The Sonos One is essentially the company’s highly successful Play:1 speaker, but re-worked with the microphones, microchips, and software needed to turn it into a smart speaker.
+The Sonos One is essentially the company’s highly successful Play:1 speaker, but reworked with the microphones, microchips, and software needed to turn it into a smart speaker.
 As such, you can control it with the Sonos mobile app, one of the best wireless speaker controls we’ve ever used.
-From its universal search that reveals matches from every single music source you can access, to its simple and easy control of multiple speakers throughout the home, it’s a pleasure to use, regardless of which Sonos product you’re using.
+From a universal search that vets a range of music sources, to its innate ability to control multiple speakers throughout your home, it’s a pleasure to use, regardless of which Sonos product you’re using.

 Because the Sonos One relies on third-party voice assistants to give its “smarts,” it will always be at the mercy of these companies when it comes to its voice-control chops.
 Alexa and Google Assistant each has its strengths — Google Assistant excels at providing answers to general queries and is particularly good at conversational-style follow-ups, e.g. “Who is Tom Cruise?” (answer), followed by, “How many movies has he been in?”
-For its part, Alexa’s strengths lie mostly in device control, especially if you own Amazon’s Fire TV line of TVs or media streamers.
+For its part, Alexa’s strengths lie mostly in device control, especially if you own one of Amazon’s proprietary products, such as the Amazon Fire TV Stick.
 But neither Alexa nor Google Assistant is being developed to provide the Sonos One in particular with any special skills.
-Much like Microsoft Windows and Android are meant to run on hundreds of different computers and smartphones, the same is true of Alexa/Google Assistant.
+Similar to how Microsoft Windows and Android are meant to run on hundreds of different computers and smartphones, the same is true of Alexa and Google Assistant.

-The Apple HomePod has been envisioned from the start as a Siri-powered smart speaker that is meant to be deeply embedded in the overall Apple ecosystem, and it shows.
+The HomePod has been envisioned from the start as a Siri-powered smart speaker that is meant to be deeply embedded in the overall Apple ecosystem, and it shows.
 As is always the case with Apple’s walled-garden approach to design, this yields both good and bad results.
 On the one hand, Apple has complete control over the HomePod’s development as a product.
-Apple owns the hardware, it owns the voice assistant, and it owns the only streaming music service the HomePod is currently compatible with.
-This means that the HomePod — in theory — should deliver superb voice-assistant user experience, and for the most part, it does.
-You can use the HomePod as a speakerphone for your iPhone, get Siri to answer questions about the music that’s playing, and its integration with Apple’s HomeKit makes controlling smart-home devices a breeze (more on this later).
+Apple owns the hardware, it owns the virtual assistant, and it owns the only streaming music service the HomePod is currently compatible with.
+This means that the HomePod — in theory — should deliver a superb user experience, and for the most part, it does.
+You can use the HomePod as a speakerphone for your iPhone, you can get Siri to answer questions about the music you’re playing, and its integration with Apple’s HomeKit makes controlling smart-home devices a breeze (more on this later).

 On the other hand, all of your interactions with the HomePod are primarily voice-driven, to the point where certain activities, like getting music to play in another room, cannot be accomplished any other way.
 We like that Sonos is not only a good voice-controlled speaker, it’s also got a fantastic app for when you want to do things the old-fashioned way.
 Having a choice is once again the key here, so Sonos takes this one too.